cococry/cococry/README.md

-# Hey, i'm Cococry 👋
+# Hey, I'm Cococry 👋
 I like programming, espacially in System
 Languages.
 I don't do coding as a job.
 I also like linux.